 - Sven regularly represents clients in judicial proceedings before the Court of Justice of the European Union and Member State courts.
 He has represented clients before the Court of Justice in cases concerning free movement, customs, environment, life sciences regulation, trade defense, access to documents, competition law, and damages actions, in direct actions, interventions, references for preliminary rulings from national courts, appeals, and interim measures.
 He has experience pleading before the courts of Belgium, Germany, the Netherlands, and the UK.

 Representative work includes:

-- Advised a multinational company on the EU Blocking Regulation.
+- Advising on the EU Blocking Regulation.

 - Obtaining a landmark ruling from the Court of Justice of the European Union concerning the effects of judgments (Case C-365/15 Wortmann).